anandu06dev/ng4StarterKit/README.md

 This is common for libraries that require a single service instance.
 The RouterModule is an example for this use case.

 ## Services
 Services are elementary constructs in Angular.
-Almost any functionality that does not belong in a component will be placed in a service.
+Most of the functionality that does not belong in a component will be added to a service.
-Technically services are just plain TypeScript classes with a defined functionality.
-We focus on the service layer of Domain-Driven Design which comprises application-, domain- and infrastructure services.
+Technically services are just plain TypeScript classes with business functionality.
+We focus on the service layers of Domain-Driven Design which comprises application-, domain- and infrastructure services.
 Angular provides a dependency injection mechanism for instantiating and bootstrapping the required dependencies.
 The constructor injection pattern is the one enforced by Angular.
 If we want to organize scope and lifetime successfully we must adhere to a few basic guidelines: